dougsweetser/Q/docs/EM/Maxwell_by_hand.md

 To really lean anything, one needs to practice over and over, by hand.
 Here is a complete derivation of the Maxwell source equations using quaternions.
 Instead of picking the familiar Cartesian coordinates of _t_, _x_, _y_, and _z_,
-generalized coordiantes are used with the numbers 0-3.
+generalized coordinantes are used with the numbers 0-3.

 Copy this over until you can do so without looking at a reference image.
 Leave your practice sheets around where you work or study.
 People will presume you